12 oz. Bag — $23

 Unique small-lot coffees from our globe-spanning network of artisan producers, roasted to perfection and delivered to you each month.

-Plus, if you choose an annual plan, we’ll send you amazing brew gear like the Fellow Stagg EKG kettle or a Moccamaster brewer for free.
+Plus, if you choose an annual Fix plan*, we’ll send you amazing brew gear like the Fellow Stagg EKG kettle or a Moccamaster brewer for free.